kjhf/squidge/README.md

 Owner is bot owner and highest privilege.
 Owner(s) may assign new user ids.

 Admin are power users that can do anything to the wiki that the bot has permissions for.
-Admins cannot change uesr ids.
+Admins cannot change user ids.

 Editors are users that may use the bot but some functionality is restricted.